Antonov An-325: Development

-In the 1980s, the Russian SFSR and Ukrainian SSR pursued a project of Multipurpose aerospace system (MAKS).
+In the 1980s, the Soviet Union pursued a Multipurpose aerospace system (MAKS) project.
 Its essence was to use the An-325 carrier aircraft (based on the "Mriya") to launch an orbital plane.
-According to the project, at an altitude of ten thousand meters the carrier was to make a "slide" with separation from the aircraft "shuttle" at the time of descent.
-After separation the orbital plane was to go into the orbit on its own engines, and the An-325 was to leave for landing.
-Advantages of MAKS were considered: absence of tie-up with the spaceport, possibility to rescue crews on space objects and high-altitude reconnaissance.
+According to the project, at an altitude of ten thousand metres the carrier was to make a "slide" with separation from the aircraft "shuttle" at the time of descent.
+After separation, the orbital plane was to go into orbit on its own engines, and the An-325 was to leave for landing.
+Advantages of MAKS were considered: absence of tie-ups with the spaceport, possibility of rescuing crews on space objects, and high-altitude reconnaissance.

 The idea of launching spacecraft by air launch has existed for a long time.
-Since the An-124 Ruslan aircraft was created, there has been an idea of creating a system to launch a space rocket at an altitude of 8-11 kilometers and put its payload into orbit.
+Since the An-124 Ruslan aircraft was created, there has been an idea of creating a system to launch a space rocket at an altitude of 8-11 kilometres and put its payload into orbit.
 Similar concepts have emerged in Europe and North America.
 While the USSR was working on creation of MAKS, other countries were working on their own airborne rockets.
 One was by the United Kingdom, developing HOTOL in the same timeframe.
-With the appearance of the An-225 in the USSR and its design for air-launch of such products, the idea of combining the projects arose.
+With the appearance of the An-225 in the USSR and its design for the air-launch of such products, the idea of combining the projects arose.